LayerSync: Self-aligning Intermediate Layers: Video generation

 \textbf{Training from Scratch on CLEVRER.} We train SiT-XL model with 3D patchification of size (1,2,2) on the CLEVRER dataset~\citep{yi2019clevrer}.
 Due to the high computational cost of video training from scratch, we limit the run to 24k steps on 16 GPUs, using this as a proof of concept to demonstrate the effectiveness of LayerSync.

-\textbf{Fine-tuning on SSv2.} We use SSv2 dataset ~\citep{goyal2017something} to finetune CogVidX-2B video generation model ~\citep{yang2024cogvideox} and Wan2.1 1.3B foundation model ~\citep{wan2025wan}.
-Each video has 33 frames.
-The frames are normalized and processed with Stable Diffusion VAE ~\citep{rombach2022high}.
-Instead of cosine similarity we use the TRD similarity metric proposed in \citet{zhang2025videorepa}, as it has been shown that it is more effective than cosine similarity for finetuning.
-We align layer 4 with layer 24.
-Each model is fine-tuned for a single epoch (1,100 steps) using 16 GPUs and a global batch size of 160 videos.
+\textbf{Fine-tuning on MixKit dataset.} We use MixKit dataset ~\citep{lin2024open} to fine-tune Wan2.1 1.3B foundation model ~\citep{wan2025wan}.
+Each video has 81 frames.
+We align layer 8 with layer 16 with a regularizer weight of 0.02.
+The model is fine-tuned via LoRA adapters for 1,100 steps using 4 GPUs.

-\textbf{TRD loss definition:} The loss is based on ~\citep{zhang2025videorepa} and has two terms.
-The spatial term is a per-frame similarity metric, and the temporal term focuses on the consistency between the frame and is a cross-frame similarity metric.
-Assuming $\mathbf{y}_v$ being the intermediate representation, we first reshape it to $\mathbb{R}^{f \times (hw) \times D}$, with $f$ being the number of frames, $hw$ being the size of the token and $D$ being the representation dimension, then the spatial term is calculated as: